cockles98/Body_Attraction_Simulator/README.md

 This Python code implements a numerical solution for the N-body problem in three-dimensional space using the Runge-Kutta of Order 4 (RK4) method.
 The N-body problem involves calculating the motion of multiple bodies under the influence of gravity.

 ## Problem Statement
 The N-body problem refers to the gravitational interaction between multiple celestial bodies.
 In this context, the code addresses the motion of N bodies in three-dimensional space.
-The specific ordinary differential equation (ODE) being solved describes the gravitational interaction between these bodies.
+The specific Differential Equation being solved describes the gravitational interaction between these bodies.

-Ordinary Differential Equation (ODE)
+## Differential Equation
 The ODE being solved is a set of second-order differential equations representing the gravitational interaction between N bodies.
 The gravitational force between two bodies is determined by Newton's law of gravitation.
 The acceleration of each body is influenced by the gravitational forces exerted by all other bodies in the system.

-Usage
+## Usage
 python
 Copy code
+"""
 result_pos, num_steps, num_bodies = n_body_solver_3d(masses_list, initial_pos_list, initial_vel_list, G, h, t_max)
+"""
 masses_list: List of masses of the N bodies.
 initial_pos_list: List of initial positions of the N bodies in three dimensions.
 initial_vel_list: List of initial velocities of the N bodies in three dimensions.